EnergyEconomyDecoupling/MWTools/README.md

 Raw data for the calculation of animal muscle work is obtained from the Food and Agriculture Organisation of the United Nations Statistical Database (FAOSTAT), via the `R` package `FAOSTAT`.
-For the case of animal muscle work `MWTools` provides a wrapper function for downloading data for the number of live animals, `down_fao_live_animals`, which utilises the function `FAOSTAT::get_faostat_bulk()`.
+The `MWTools` package provides a wrapper function for downloading data for the number of live animals, `down_fao_live_animals`, which utilises the function `FAOSTAT::get_faostat_bulk()`.
 Once downloaded `MWTools` provides a number of functions for the calculation of the number of working animals by species, country, year and in agriculture, transport, and in total.
 The helper function `calc_amw_numbers` returns a tidy data frame containing

 ``` r
 library(MWTools)